rogernewke/video-player/README.md

 ### Video-Player

 This is an android project based on videoLAN project.
 It is published at Google Play.
-You can download from https://play.google.com/store/apps/details?id=media.videoplayer.lite.
+You can download it from https://play.google.com/store/apps/details?id=media.videoplayer.lite.

 ### License